fujaba/fulibMockups/src/test/scenarios/GroupApp/Scenario.md

 ## GUI

-There is a ui with id login and with description "page Group App".
+There is a UI with id login and with description "page Group App".

-There is a ui with id demo
+There is a UI with id demo
 and with description "button - gui01.html | 1 | button > gui02.html || ---".

-There is a ui with id title
+There is a UI with id title
 and with description "Famous Group Account".

 Login has content demo and title.

-There is a ui with id button bar and with parent login and with description "button login gui01.html | button items | button overview gui13.html".
+There is a UI with id button bar and with parent login and with description "button login gui01.html | button items | button overview gui13.html".

-There is a ui with id nameIn and with parent login and with description "input user_name name? || input party party?".
+There is a UI with id nameIn and with parent login and with description "input user_name name? || input party party?".

-There is a ui with id loginButton and with parent login and with description "button ok gui04.html".
+There is a UI with id loginButton and with parent login and with description "button ok gui04.html".

 ![login](gui01.html.png)